-- Secure a Realtor to work with you.
+- You secure a Realtor to work with you.

-- Review available homes for lease on the market.
+- You review available homes for lease on the market.

-- Make an application to lease a home.
+- You make an application to lease a home.

-- Pay an application fee, typically $50 per adult over 18, for each adult who will live in the leased property.
+- You pay an application fee, typically $50 per adult over 18, for each adult who will live in the leased property.
 (This does not mean you will lease the home – it is the fee you pay to be considered.

 - If your application is rejected, you start again at step 2.